ADMINISTRATION:

 championships and five Isle of Man TT races.
 Born Geoffrey Ernest

-Duke on March 29th 1923 in St. Helens, Lancashire, Duke came
+Duke on March 29th 1923 in St. Helens, Lancashire, Duke came to

-post-war motorcycling 'superstar', popularly known amongst the
+'superstar', popularly known amongst the racing fraternity simply

-racing fraternity simply as 'the Duke'.
+as 'the Duke'.

 He was signed up to the Norton works team for the 1950 TT, finishing

-second in the Junior and breaking both lap and race records
+second in the Junior and breaking both lap and race records in

-in the Senior.
+the Senior.

-After several notable wins for Norton he surprised everybody
+After several notable wins for Norton he surprised everybody by

-by moving abroad to Gilera in 1953.
-In 1955 he was declared
+moving abroad to Gilera in 1953.
+In 1955 he was declared the first

-Junior when he finished fourth on a Norton.
+he finished fourth on a Norton.

 Duke cut a distinctive figure on racing circuits as he was the

-first rider to wear one-piece leathers - he had enlisted his
+first rider to wear one-piece leathers - he had enlisted his local

-OBE (the Order of the British Empire) in 1953.
+of the British Empire) in 1953.

-Highly honoured by the Isle of man, where he made so many of
+Highly honoured by the Isle of man, where he made so many of his

-has been named after him.
+been named after him.
 Three sharp bends at the 32nd Milestone

 between Brandywell and Windy Corner now carry the title 'Duke's'.